Hello there.

 When I think about what Bahama Flora is, I often think of the Shepherd’s Needle (or Spanish Needle, as they are sometimes called).
-Shepherd’s needles are wildflowers, but essentially a common weed.
+Shepherd’s needles can be referred to as wildflowers, but essentially they’re considered a weed.
 They’re in the Asteraceae family and the scruffy cousins of the more commonly known sunflowers, daisies, asters, and chamomile.
 You’ll find them in abundance in human-impacted areas around The Bahamas, boasting bright and delightfully imperfect flowers and often peeking through an impossible crack in the pavement.
 These resilient plants always find a way to bloom, and if you look closely, you’re likely to see bees on them collecting pollen.

-This little project can be likened to a shepherd’s needle — a creative seed finding a way to bloom.
+This little project can be likened to a shepherd’s needle — a creative seed finding a way to bloom, no matter how long it takes or how unlikely the conditions.

-This is the journal of my renovation journey.
+Bahama Flora is the journal of making this home my own.

 Contact us